The Chairman welcomed 30 members of the club to the 2015 AGM held at The White Swan Arundel.

-The Secretary on behalf of the Treasurer presented the accounts for the 2013/14 season and these were formally adopted.
-The Treasurer’s prediction of the financial situation by the end of this year shows that the club should just about break even.
-We were hoping for a slight excess of income over expenditure but had not factored in the costs of KHV which are currently about £150 per month.
-The Treasurer proposed that subscriptions should be raised by £4 for all categories of angling membership apart for juniors where the rise would be £2.
-There was one proposal from the floor that subscriptions should remain unchanged but this was defeated by a majority vote and the Treasurer’s proposal for the new subscription levels was ratified.
+The Treasurer showed the income & expenditure sheet and balance sheet for the season ended 31st March 2015 and these were formally adopted.
+The Treasurer proposed that the subscription should be raised by £4 for all catogories of angling membership apart from Juniors which would remain unchanged.
+There was one proposal from the floor that subscriptions should remain unchanged but this was defeated by majority vote and the Treaurer’s proposal for the new subscription levels was ratified.

 The following were elected to serve the club